DETAILED ACTION

 Again, all of these w/w values are overlapping with the instant claim 1 limitations.

-Therefore, a skilled artisan (POSITA; person having ordinary skill in the art) would combine the Schlatter et al., Paternak et al., and the Heath references under routine experimental conditions to afford the pesticide formulation of the present application.
+Therefore, a skilled artisan (POSITA; person having ordinary skill in the art) would combine the Schlatter et al., Maiorella et al., and the Heath references under routine experimental conditions to afford the pesticide formulation of the present application.
 All references are within the pesticide arts and are thus analogous art.

-The remaining instant claims within this 35 U.S.C. § 103 section are directly or indirectly dependent on instant claim 1 and are taught in full by the combination of Schlatter et al., Paternak et al., and Heath.
+The remaining instant claims within this 35 U.S.C. § 103 section are directly or indirectly dependent on instant claim 1 and are taught in full by the combination of Schlatter et al., Maiorella et al., and Heath.

-Regarding instant claim 5, Schlatter et al., Paternak et al., and Heath teach wherein in the alkoxylated lignosulfonate salt of formula (III) when any of R2 and R3 is -CH2CH2, i, j and k, equal to or different from each other, are integers from 1 to 12, preferably from 1 to 4, more preferably from 1 to 3.
+Regarding instant claim 5, Schlatter et al., Maiorella et al., and Heath teach wherein in the alkoxylated lignosulfonate salt of formula (III) when any of R2 and R3 is -CH2CH2, i, j and k, equal to or different from each other, are integers from 1 to 12, preferably from 1 to 4, more preferably from 1 to 3.
 Heath discloses use of Reax 1425e™, a lignin sulfonate ethoxylate, which matches the claim limitation of instant claim 5 (see paragraph [0030] within Heath).

-Regarding instant claim 6, Schlatter et al., Paternak et al., and Heath teach wherein the surfactant system comprises: from 35% to 40% by weight, with respect to the total weight of the surfactant system, of at least one polyoxyethylene-polyoxypropylene block copolymer of formula (II); and from 60% to 65% by weight, with respect to the total weight of the surfactant system, of at least one alkoxylated lignosulfonate salt of formula (III).
+Regarding instant claim 6, Schlatter et al., Maiorella et al., and Heath teach wherein the surfactant system comprises: from 35% to 40% by weight, with respect to the total weight of the surfactant system, of at least one polyoxyethylene-polyoxypropylene block copolymer of formula (II); and from 60% to 65% by weight, with respect to the total weight of the surfactant system, of at least one alkoxylated lignosulfonate salt of formula (III).

 Schlatter et al. disclose a surface-active agent system (see page 10, surface active agent, within Schlatter et al.).
 Furthermore, Schlatter et al. disclose that the aqueous compositions contain at least about 2% up to about 10% by weight of a surface-active agent comprising at least one anionic surfactant (see page 10 lines 2-6 within Schlatter et al.).
 This includes an ethoxylated lignin sulfonate, Reax 825™(see page 10 line 30 within Schlatter et al.).

 Additionally, Schlatter et al. disclose that the aqueous compositions generally contain from about 0% to about 10% by weight of the composition of polymer (d) (see page 13, additional components, lines 5-6 within Schlatter et al.).
-Specific examples of suitable polymers include Pluronic P103 (BASF) (EO-PO-EO block copolymer), Pluronic P65 (BASF) (EO-PO-EO block copolymer), Pluronic P108 (BASF)(EO-PO-EO block copolymer)…” (see page 13, lines 29-31 within Schlatter et al.).
+Specific examples of suitable polymers include Pluronic® P103 (BASF) (EO-PO-EO block copolymer), Pluronic® P65 (BASF) (EO-PO-EO block copolymer), Pluronic® P108 (BASF)(EO-PO-EO block copolymer)…” (see page 13, lines 29-31 within Schlatter et al.).

 Therefore, the ratio of 3.5-4% block copolymer divided by 6-6.5% surface-active agent will afford the instant claim 6 limitation.

-Regarding instant claims 8-9, Schlatter et al., Paternak et al., and Heath teach said composition further comprising: (d) at least one clay; and (e) at least one heteropolysaccharide.
+Regarding instant claims 8-9, Schlatter et al., Maiorella et al., and Heath teach said composition further comprising: (d) at least one clay; and (e) at least one heteropolysaccharide.
 Schlatter et al. disclose inorganic solid carrier at a level of about 4 and up to about 20% of which can include clay (see page 12, lines 2-11 within Schlatter et al.).
 Instead of an inorganic carrier, the attapulgite-clay can also act as a thickener (see the discussion within instant claim 1).
 In addition, Schlatter et al. disclose the use of a heteropolysaccharide such as xantham gum as a thickener in an amount from about 0.01% to about 25% w/w (see page 14, lines 5-12 within Schlatter et al.).

 Thus, this can afford a ratio of clay (4-20%) divided by heteropolysaccharide 0.01-25%) of 9:1 to 10:1 (for example, 20% clay / 2% heteropolysaccharide = 10:1).
 [Alternatively, if the attapulgite-clay is categorized as a thickener and a skilled artisan uses the instant claim 1 limitations we can arrive at a 10:1 ratio (for example, 1.2% clay / 0.11% heteropolysaccharide = 10:1).]

-Regarding instant claim 14, Schlatter et al., Paternak et al., and Heath teach wherein the plant is selected from the group consisting of cereals, vegetables, field crops, oil seed crops, forage crops and fiber crops.
+Regarding instant claim 14, Schlatter et al., Maiorella et al., and Heath teach wherein the plant is selected from the group consisting of cereals, vegetables, field crops, oil seed crops, forage crops and fiber crops.
 Schlatter et al. disclose “a method wherein said plant propagation material is a plant seed selected from potatoes, wheat, barley, rye, oats, rice, maize, sugar beet, cotton, sorghum, sun flowers, beans, peas, canola, rape, soybeans, cabbages, tomatoes, eggplants and pepper.” (see claim 17 within Schlatter et al.).

-Regarding instant claim 15, Schlatter et al., Paternak et al., and Heath teach the use of the pesticidal composition as an insecticide, acaracide, nematicide or molluscicide.
+Regarding instant claim 15, Schlatter et al., Maiorella et al., and Heath teach the use of the pesticidal composition as an insecticide, acaracide, nematicide or molluscicide.
 Please see the discussion and citation within instant claim 13 (insecticide).

-Regarding instant claim 16, Schlatter et al., Paternak et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
+Regarding instant claim 16, Schlatter et al., Maiorella et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
 Please see the citations and discussion within instant claim 1 for the necessary rejection text.

-Regarding instant claim 17, Schlatter et al., Paternak et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
+Regarding instant claim 17, Schlatter et al., Maiorella et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
 Please see the citations and discussion within instant claim 1 for the necessary rejection text.
 Additionally, the ethoxylated lignin sulfonate variant disclosed by Schlatter et al. classify as a surfactant and are used from 2 - 10% w/w (see claim 1 within Schlatter et al.).
 The block copolymer variant also disclosed by Schlatter et al. is classified as a film-forming polymer and the compositions contain from about 1.0% up to about 5% by weight (see page 13 within Schlatter et al.).
 The Smectite clay of (d1) would not be added to the composition.

-Regarding instant claims 18 and 20, Schlatter et al., Paternak et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
+Regarding instant claims 18 and 20, Schlatter et al., Maiorella et al., and Heath teach the pesticidal composition comprising (a1) through (d1).
 Please see the citations and discussion within instant claims 1 and 17 for the necessary rejection text.

-Regarding instant claim 13, Schlatter et al., Paternak et al., Heath, and Ishibashi et al. teach a method of controlling insects, acarines, nematodes or molluscs in field crops which comprises applying an insecticidally, acaricidally, nematicidally or molluscicidally effective amount between 1 to 2000 l/ha of the pesticidal composition according to instant claim 1 to a pest, a locus of pest, to a plant susceptible to attack by a pest or to plant a propagation material thereof.
+Regarding instant claim 13, Schlatter et al., Maiorella et al., Heath, and Ishibashi et al. teach a method of controlling insects, acarines, nematodes or molluscs in field crops which comprises applying an insecticidally, acaricidally, nematicidally or molluscicidally effective amount between 1 to 2000 l/ha of the pesticidal composition according to instant claim 1 to a pest, a locus of pest, to a plant susceptible to attack by a pest or to plant a propagation material thereof.
 Schlatter et al. disclose “a method of protecting plant propagation material against attack by insects and phytopathogenic fungi which comprises treating said plant propagation material with a pesticidally effective amount of a composition…” (see claim 16 within Schlatter et al.).
 Furthermore, Ishibashi et al. disclose an application level of 30 g/ha (see Example 3, Table 2 within Ishibashi et al.).

-Regarding instant claim 21, Schlatter et al., Paternak et al., Heath, and Ishibashi et al. teach a method of controlling insects, acarines, nematodes or molluscs in field crops, which comprises applying an insecticidally, acaricidally, nematicidally or molluscicidally effective amount between 1 to 2000 l/ha of the pesticidal composition according to instant claim 16 to a pest, a locus of pest, to a plant susceptible to attack by a pest or to plant a propagation material thereof.
+Regarding instant claim 21, Schlatter et al., Maiorella et al., Heath, and Ishibashi et al. teach a method of controlling insects, acarines, nematodes or molluscs in field crops, which comprises applying an insecticidally, acaricidally, nematicidally or molluscicidally effective amount between 1 to 2000 l/ha of the pesticidal composition according to instant claim 16 to a pest, a locus of pest, to a plant susceptible to attack by a pest or to plant a propagation material thereof.
 Please see the citations and discussion within instant claim 13 and 16 for the necessary rejection text.

-Regarding instant claim 22, Schlatter et al., Paternak et al., Heath, and Ishibashi et al. teach wherein the plant is selected from the group consisting of cereals, vegetables, field crops, oil seed crops, forage crops and fiber crops.
+Regarding instant claim 22, Schlatter et al., Maiorella et al., Heath, and Ishibashi et al. teach wherein the plant is selected from the group consisting of cereals, vegetables, field crops, oil seed crops, forage crops and fiber crops.
 Ishibashi et al. disclose where tomato plants were subjected to application of the pesticide (see Example 4 within Ishibashi et al.).

 Analogous Art